 Under our OSV Newbuild Program #5, it is anticipated that we will be required to spend approximately \$720 million, excluding capitalized construction period interest, for the construction of the initial sixteen 300 class DP-2 OSVs that we intend to order.
 The amounts required to fund OSV Newbuild Program #5 represent a substantial capital commitment.
 We expect the obligations relating to this newbuild program to be paid, over time through 2014, based on construction milestones.
 In November 2013, holders of the 1.625% convertible senior notes may require us to purchase their notes for cash.
 In November 2014, our 6.125% senior notes mature.
 To the extent that the proceeds of this offering, cash on hand and cash flow from operations are not sufficient to meet these obligations we plan to borrow on our currently undrawn and recently expanded credit facility, sell non-core assets and arrange for additional financing.
 Nevertheless, there can be no assurance that we will be able to sell our non-core assets or arrange for additional financing on acceptable terms.
-Further, under our amended and restated credit facility, we must meet certain liquidity requirements before we are permitted to purchase or repay our 1.625% convertible senior notes may result in the acceleration of our other indebtedness and result in a material adverse effect on our financial condition and results of operations.
+Further, under our amended and restated credit facility, we must meet certain liquidity requirements before we are permitted to purchase or repay our 1.625% convertible senior notes and our 6.125% senior notes.
+Failure to meet our obligations related to our OSV Newbuild Program #5, our 1.625% convertible senior notes and our 6.125% senior notes may result in the acceleration of our other indebtedness and result in a material adverse effect on our financial condition and results of operations.

-We are subject to complex laws and regulations, including environmental regulations that can adversely affect the cost, manner or feasibility of doing business.
+We are subject to complex laws and regulations, including environmental regulations that can adversely affect the cost, manner or feasibility of doing husiness.